TheRealHazzard/Blog-Website-Version-1/README.md

 A minimalistic Blog website created using NodeJs and EJS.
+Deployed at https://calm-waters-06200.herokuapp.com